Power-tile/sidpac-coding-challenge/README.md

 - **Flight Search**: Advanced search with pricing calculations and multi-leg trip support
 - **Authentication & Authorization**: session-based authentication with role-based access control
 - **Airline-Specific Permissions**: Admins can be assigned to specific airlines for management
-- **Zero-Configuration Database**: Uses SQLite - no database server setup required!
-- **Comprehensive Testing**: Unit, integration, and end-to-end tests
+- **Comprehensive Testing**: Unit, integration, and end-to-end tests (see test section!)

+### Next Steps in Development

+- Multi-leg flight options that exceeds two legs.
+- More adequate documentations for API output types and structure & classes.
+- API for airlines' fare restrictions CRUD.
+- Web API for easier information setup.

 ## Prerequisites